-Volcanoes National Park is located in the northwest of Rwanda and borders Mgahinga Gorilla National Park in Uganda and Virunga National Park in Democratic Republic of Congo.
+Volcanoes National Park is located in the northwest of Rwanda and borders Mgahinga Gorilla National Park in Uganda and Virunga National Park in the Democratic Republic of Congo.
 It’s the place for mountain gorillas in Rwanda.
-The park is a home to eight volcanoes of the Virunga Mountains (Bisoke, Gahinga, Sabyinyo, Karisimbi and Muhabura which are covered in bamboo and rain forest.
+The park is home to eight volcanoes of the Virunga Mountains (Bisoke, Gahinga, Sabyinyo, Karisimbi, and Muhabura which are covered in bamboo and rain forest.
 Dain Fossey the zoologist used to have a base here and her tomb is here.

 - Gorilla safaris – with about 10 gorilla groups currently.

 - Climbing of Bisoke volcano

 - Climbing of Karisimbi volcano – this is a two-day trek with overnight camping at an altitude of 3,800 m.

 - Tour of the lakes and caves.